-For the year ended December 31, 2022, the aggregate cash compensation that we paid to our executive officers was approximately \$1.7 million.
-The aggregate sharebased compensation that we paid to our executive officers was approximately \$0.4 million.
+For the year ended December 31, 2023, the aggregate cash compensation that we paid to our executive officers was approximately \$1.8 million.
+The aggregate share-based compensation that we paid to our executive officers was approximately \$0.2 million.
+In 2023, our Chairman of the Board voluntarily abandon the number of RSUs to be granted proposed by the compensation committee and then compensate other employees.
+The goal is to provide competitive compensation to our employees.
 No executive officer is entitled to any severance benefits upon termination of his or her employment with us.

-For the year ended December 31, 2022, the aggregate cash compensation that we paid to our independent directors was approximately \$150,000.
+For the year ended December 31, 2023, the aggregate cash compensation that we paid to our independent directors was approximately \$150,000.
 The aggregate share-based compensation that we paid to our independent directors was nil.

-The following table summarizes the RSUs and cash award that we granted in 2022 to our directors and executive officers under our 2011 long-term incentive plan.
+The following table summarizes the RSUs and cash award that we granted in 2023 to our directors and executive officers under our 2011 long-term incentive plan.
 Each unit of RSU represents two ordinary shares.
 See "Item 6.D.
 Directors, Senior Management and Employees-Employees-Share-Based Compensation Plans" for more details regarding our RSU grants.

 Name Total RSUs Granted Total Cash Award Granted (in thousands) Ordinary Shares Underlying Vested Portion of RSUs Ordinary Shares Underlying Unvested Portion of RSUs Unvested Portion of cash award (in thousands)

-Dr. Biing-Seng Wu 22,550 344 45,100 - 344
+Dr. Biing-Seng Wu

-Jordan Wu 94,947 47,474 142,420
+Jordan Wu 5,282 4,226 6,338

-Dr. Yan-Kuin Su - - -
+Dr. Yan-Kuin Su

-Yuan-Chuan Horng - -
+Yuan-Chuan Horng

-Hsiung-Ku Chen (1)
+Dr. Liang-Gee Chen

-Dr. Liang-Gee Chen (2) -
+Jessica Pan 4,465 4,226 4,704

-Jessica Pan 24,233 12,116 36,350
+Hsien Chang Tsai 2,113 28 4,226 28

-Norman Hung (3) 12,466 - 6,234 18,698
+Eric Li 4,176 4,226 4,126